Implant Supported Dentures | Purity Dental - Mulgrave

 What happens if you don’t replace your teeth with implants?

 When you lose your teeth, your jawbone is no longer stimulated and kept healthy by activities such as eating or chewing food.
-Eventually, your body will decide that this bone is no longer necessary and it will start to deteriorate.
-This bone loss can affect your oral health, overall well-being and lead to a sunken face in terms of appearance.
+Eventually, your body will decide that this bone is no longer necessary, and it will start to deteriorate.
+This bone loss can affect your oral health and overall well-being and give you a sunken facial appearance.

 Conventional dentures lie on top of your gums and don’t necessarily stimulate your jaw bone either.
-With time, the subsequent deterioration will affect the fit of your dentures, making it difficult for them to stay in place.
-Dental implants, on the other hand, trick your body into thinking teeth are present as they are inserted and fused with your jawbone!
-This prevents any further bone loss.
+With time, the subsequent deterioration of your jawbone will affect the fit of your dentures, making it difficult for them to stay in place, needing replacement or adjustments.
+Dental implants, on the other hand, trick your body into thinking teeth are present as they mimic the tooth root and are inserted and fused with your jawbone preventing any further bone loss.

 The process of implant-supported dentures

 Fortunately, looking after your implant-supported dentures is quite easy.
-All it takes is a consistent oral hygiene routine to avoid accumulation of bacteria and infection over time.
+All it takes is a consistent oral hygiene routine to avoid the accumulation of bacteria and infection over time.
 You need to brush your teeth and along your gums after each meal, as well as floss daily.
-Soak removable dentures overnight with denture cleaning solution in order to disinfect it and keep it from getting brittle.
-Gently brush it with a soft-bristled toothbrush and rinse it out thoroughly with water before placing it back in the next day.
+You can even opt for special interdental brushes to clean hard-to-reach areas around your dental implants.

 Feeling anxious about dental visits?